 All ticket sales benefit Sanctuary Art Center's art programs for homeless youth.

 You may also make an additional donation to Sanctuary Art Center by choosing the Donation ticket type.

 A small service fee will be assessed by Eventbrite for each ticket.
 No refunds will be permitted after noon Wednesday, Sept.
 25.

 This event is presented by:

 Seattle University's Project on Family Homelessness

-Seattle University's Project on Family Homelessness is a communication and advocacy program that works to engage the public in ending family homelessness.
+Seattle University's Project on Family Homelessness uses journalism, art and storytelling to engage the community in ending family homelessness.